MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/delegation-overview.md

 Although we are using **Filter** which is a delegable function, with SQL Server which is a delegable data source, the formula we used within **Filter** is not delegable.  **Mid** and **Len** cannot be delegated to any data source.

 But it worked, didn't it?
 Well, kind of.
 And that is why this is a warning and not a red wavy squiggle.
-If the **[dbo].[Products]** table contains fewer than 500 records, then yes, this worked perfectly.
+If the **[dbo].[Fruit]** table contains fewer than 500 records, then yes, this worked perfectly.
 All records were brought to the device and the **Filter** was applied locally.

 If instead this table contains more than 500 records, then only fruit records that start with **"Apple"** *in the first 500 records of the table* will be displayed in the gallery.
 If **"Apple, Fuji"** appears as a name in record 501 or 500,001, it won't be found.